-However unpleasant the projected removal was, our brethren would not interfere in the business, lest the old calumny of intending to enslave the Indians, should be revived, but left their converts entirely to act as they pleased.
-After evincing considerable reluctance at quitting their pleasant settlement, and real sorrow of being thus separated from their teachers, upwards of eighty finally determined to remove to Wayomik and Neskopeko.
-After their arrival in these places, they were occasionally visited by some of the missionaries, who found these poor exiles still walking in the fear of God, and even of use to their heathen countrymn, by their zealons testimony of Christ and his atonement.
+However unpleasant the projected removal was, the Brethren would not interfere in the business, lest the old calumny of intending to enslave the Indians should be revived, and, therefore, left their converts to act entirely as they pleased.
+After evincing considerable reluctance at quitting their pleasant settlement, and real sorrow at being thus separated from their teachers, upwards of eighty finally determined to remove to Wayomik and Neskopeko.
+After their arrival in these places, they were occasionally visited by some of the missionaries, who found these poor exiles still walking in the fear of God, and that, by their zealous testimony of Christ and his atonement. they were made a blessing to their heathen countrymen.
 But their external situation was by no means desirable.
-All the people, residing on the Susquehannah were in constant fear and terror both of the Catawas, then at war with the Iroquois, who made frequent incursions into the country, and of the French, who threatened the Indians with fire and sword, unless they acted in concert with them against the English.
-Besides this, the people of New England, who laid claim to Wayomik, were advancing with an intention of seizing the land by force.
-These circumstances obliged the Indians to forsake that town in 1756.
+All the people, residing on the Susquehannah, were in constant fear and terror both of the Catawas and the French.
+The former being at war with the Iroquois, who made frequent incursions into the country, and the latter threatening the Indians with fire and sword, unless they acted in concert with them against the En-Besides this, the people of New England, who laid glish.

+claim to Wayomik, were advancing with an intention of seizing the land by force.
+These circumstances obliged the Indians in 1756 to forsake that town.

-Our misionaries were still lamenting the emigratiou of so many of their converts from GNADENHUETTEN, when their sorrow was unexpectedly turned into joy, by the arrival of the Indians from Meniolagomekah.
+The missionaries were still lamenting the emigration of so many of their converts from GNADENHUETTEN, when their sorrow was unexpectedly turned into joy, by the arrival of the Indians from Meniolagomekah.
 This enlivened the congregation at GNADENHUETTEN, and animated the native assistants with new zeal and fidelity in the discharge of their duties.
 Their external troubles, however, did not yet terminate.
-They had not only a kind of tax imposed upon them, to show their dependence on the Iroquois; but the following very singular message was sent them, "The great head, i. e. the council in Onondago, speak the truth and lie not: they rejoice that some of the believing Indians have moved to Wayomik, but now they lift up the remaining Mahikans and Delawares\, and set them down also in Wayomik; for there a fire is kindled for them, and there they may plant and think on God: but if they will not hear, the great head will come and clean their ears with a red-hot iron; (meaning they would set their houses on fire) and shoot them through the head with musquet-balls."
-The chief of the Shawanose, who delivered this message, then turned to the missionaries, earnestly demanding of them not to hinder their converts from removing to Wayomik.
+They had not only a kind of tax imposed upon them, to show their dependence on the Iroquois, but the following very singular message was sent them : "The great head, i. e. the Council in Onondago, speak the truth and lie not : they rejoice that some of the believing Indians have moved to Wayomik, but now they lift up the remaining Mahikans and Delawares \, and set them down also in Wayomik; for there a fire is kindled for them, and there they may plant and think on God : but if they will not hear, the great head will come and clean their ears with a red-hot iron (meaning they would set their houses on fire) and shoot them through the head with musquet-balls."
+The Chief of the Shawanose, who delivered this message, then turned to the missionaries, earnestly demanding of them not to hinder their converts from removing to Wayomik.